Ruben304/HousingDemographics/README.md

 - [Zillow Housing and Renting Data](https://www.zillow.com/research/data/)
 - [U.S. Census](https://www.census.gov/data.html)

+### Processing the Datasets
+Most of our methods in preprocessing our data is located in the `data-helper-scripts` and `census-preprocess`directory or done in excel  directly

 ### Created Datasets
 Our unqiue merged dataset for
 - Housing data found in `Datasets/combined/merged_data_housing.csv`
 - Renting data found in `Datasets/combined/merged_data_renting.csv`

 Final features for our dataset are:
-Colons can be used to align columns.

 | County   | GrowthRate    | White    | Black or African American  | American Indian or Alaskan Native  | Asian    | Hispanic or Latino | Native Hawaiian and Islander |
 | -------- |:-------------:|:--------:|:--------------------------:|:----------------------------------:|:--------:|:------------------:| ----------------------------:|

-### Processing the Datasets
-Most of our methods in preprocessing our data is located in the `data-helper-scripts` and `census-preprocess`directory or done in excel  directly
+Our binarized data based on the combined housing data, can be found in `binary\binary_dataset.csv`

+### Data Analysis
+#### Covariance
+- `feature-relation-analysis/plot_one.py` plots one covariance matrix based on user
+- `feature-relation-analysis/dashboard.py` creates a dashboard that lets user see a covarience matrix of any respective county

+#### Correlation
+- `feature-relation-analysis/correlations.py` plot the overall correlation matrix of the dataset
+- `feature-relation-analysis/summary_heatmap.py` creates a postivie and negative relationship counter in respect to growthrate

+#### Hierarchical Clustering
+- `feature-relation-analysis/clusters.py` illustrates a dendogram to see similar counties and identify any outliers

+#### Binary Classification

+#### Repression Models

+### Activate vierual enviornment
+- Run this in the root directory `./venv/Scripts/activate`

-### Library
+### Libraries used
 - pandas
 - numpy
 - sklearn
+- seaborn
+- dash
+- matplotlib